appium/appium-xcuitest-driver/docs/troubleshooting.md

 ### Get a response after 60+ seconds after a session starts frequently

-Did you experience an additional 60 seconds of slow command response that is usually should not take such a long time?
+Did you experience an additional 60 seconds of slow command response that usually should not take long?

-`testmanagerd` could continue crashing against a target application.
-Then, WebDriverAgent gets an API result by XCTest framework after 60 seconds timeout.
-It could cause such a 60 seconds "hang" behavior.
+It might be that the `testmanagerd` process on the device under test has crashed.
+In such case, the OS tries to restore it causing the above delay while waiting for the resurrected daemon is connecting to the target process.
 This can be fixed by terminating the target application process.
 For example, if this behavior occurs in `mobile: queryAppState` command call, you could terminate the application once, or restart the device entirely.

-Then, such a slow behavior might be fixed after the process restart.
-Please check [WebDriverAgent#774](https://github.com/appium/WebDriverAgent/pull/774) as an example case.
+Please check [WebDriverAgent#774 pull request](https://github.com/appium/WebDriverAgent/pull/774) for more details.

 ## Real device security settings